traseedarkwatch/traseedarkwatch/README.md

 My language experience:
 - **ASP.NET:** ⭐⭐ Yes, I have experience here, but am very out of touch with it.
 I can read it and work with it, but it's changed a lot since I used it last.
 - **Blazor:** ⭐⭐ I just started working in Blazor, building a web site from scratch using Blazor with C#.
 Since it is a lot of C# and some HTML, it has been easy to pick up.
-- **C#:** ⭐⭐⭐⭐ Mostly coding in .NET 6.0.
+- **C#:** ⭐⭐⭐⭐ Been working with C# since .NET 3.5.
 This is my go-to and strongest coding experience.
 - **HTML/CSS:** ⭐⭐ I used to do web design starting with HTML 2.0 and stopped when XHTML 1.1 was still new.
 I still do some web work with HTML 5, but it really isn't a forte.
 - **JavaScript:** ⭐⭐⭐ I've worked with JS since working with HTML, and have never gotten away from it.
 Haven't worked much with web/JavaScript frameworks.
 - **LSL:** ⭐⭐ The Second Life Linden Scripting Language.
 A bastard child that can barely be called a "language" let alone "scripting" but it is what Second Life uses, so I learned it.